scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** force

 You shoot a volley force blasts, sending 3 blasts to any creatures in range.
 The blasts travel around corners and obstacles, homing in on their target.
 You may have all blasts target the same creature, or split the blasts between creatures.
-Make a spellcasting roll against the creatures Strength.
+Make a spellcasting roll against the creatures strength.
 On success they take 1 wound die in force damage for every blast aimed at them.
 Replace a wound die with a wound for every critical rolled.

 Fire another blast for every level above 1st.